 FAMILY CENTER

-Our Emergency Housing (Family Center) houses families experiencing homelessness referred through the County’s coordinated entry system, in one of six apartment units.
+Our Family Center houses families experiencing homelessness referred through the County’s coordinated entry system, in one of six apartment units.
 Each family lives autonomously in an apartment for 90-120 days as they work with their case manager to secure permanent housing, create a housing stability case plan, increase income, and access mainstream benefits.
 Pregnant women and families with infants are immediately engaged with the Nurse Family Partnership to provide education, support, and resource connections.
 Taking a two-generation approach, we coordinate high-quality early learning access (Head Start, Early Head Start) for all children under the age of 5.
 Friends’ Family Center is currently the only low-barrier emergency housing in Chester County that can house entire family units together during their housing crisis.

 Eligibility: